JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Testing/test/01-Spec/01-Spec-Overview.md

 The Examples folder has two kinds of tests:
 - Self-Contained - shows most of the functions in a single file.
 Its various instances show what the different reporters look like when a test gets run.
-- Modulated - shows how one might create a single library-wide spec by combinding other specs.
+- Modulated - shows how one might create a single library-wide spec by combining other specs.
 See the `Runner` file for the main entry point.

 # Test Instructions